Creeping COVID-19 cases result in few schools mask mandates

 The United States is approaching the grim marker of 1 million deaths from COVID-19.
 Globally, there have been more than 6 million deaths in the pandemic, according to a tally from Johns Hopkins University.

+She recalled the worst days of the pandemic, when the hospital was filled with hundreds of patients, including dozens on ventilators; now the hospital has just seven COVID-19 patients.

+“The amount of patients we saw that passed away in the ICU was so, so, so hard.
+And just the families that couldn’t be there with them was extremely hard on all of us,” Brandenburger said fighting away tears.

 Catalini reported from Trenton, New Jersey.
-Associated Press writer Patrick Whittle in Portland, Maine, and AP writers across the country contributed.
+Associated Press writers Eugene Garcia in Orange, California, Patrick Whittle in Portland, Maine, and AP writers across the country contributed.